 Just like your other marketing efforts, mobile marketing needs to be tested and optimized.
 Determine which realistic, measurable KPIs define your mobile campaign’s success.
 For example:

-In order to identify the right KPIs for your mobile marketing campaign, ask yourself:
+To identify the right KPIs for your mobile marketing campaign, ask yourself:

 A) Do I want to increase conversions from email messages?